Package Torello.Java

 public static java.lang.Class<?> readClass (java.lang.String classFileName, java.lang.String... possibleClassNames) throws java.io.IOException

-DEVELOPER NOTE: Perhaps I am stupid, but I cannot find any way to read a class file, and then ask that class-file either:- What the name of the
+DEVELOPER NOTE: Perhaps I am stupid, but I cannot find any way (using the standard JDK) to read a class file, and then ask that class-file either:- What the name of the

 - Returns: